Install packages

 Installing a packages outside of repositories

-Software, you’re downloading and installing packages that are hosted in
+you’re downloading and installing packages that are hosted in the

-The Ubuntu and Debian repositories are… comprehensive.
-There’s a huge
+Debian repositories are… comprehensive.
+There’s a huge amount of

 Despite the huge amount of software in the repositories, some software isn’t in the repositories (including some popular software like Google’s Chrome or VS Code).
 Some software in the repositories is out of date compared to the version you want to install.